manifest-network/manifest-ledger/MODULE.md

 - Manual Issuance: The PoA admin can manually mint and disburse a specified amount of tokens to the stakeholders.

-- Automatic Inflation: When enabled, tokens are minted every block, aiming for a predetermined total over a year.
+- Automatic Inflation: When enabled, umfx tokens are minted every block as set in the module parameters, aiming for a predetermined total amount of tokens over a year.

 #### Commands

 ##### Update Parameters (update-params):

-- Syntax: `manifestd tx manifest update-params [address:percent_share] [inflation_on_off] [annual_total_mint]`
+- Syntax: `manifestd tx manifest update-params [address:percent_share,address2:percent_share2] [inflation_on_off] [annual_total_mint]`

   - Parameters:
-    - `address:percent_share`: Specifies the wallet address and its share of the total rewards (to the ninth exponent).
+    - `address:percent_share`: Specifies the destination wallet address and its percent share of the total rewards (to the sixth exponent).
     - `inflation_on_off`: A boolean value (true or false) to toggle automatic inflation.
-    - `annual_total_mint`: The total amount of tokens to be minted annually.
+    - `annual_total_mint`: The total amount of tokens to be minted annually (used only if automatic inflation is enabled).

-  **Example:** `manifestd tx manifest update-params manifest1hj5fveer5cjtn4wd6wstzugjfdxzl0xp8ws9ct:100_000_000 false 500000000umfx`
+  **Example:** `manifestd tx manifest update-params manifest1hj5fveer5cjtn4wd6wstzugjfdxzl0xp8ws9ct:100_000_000 false 0umfx`

 ##### Stakeholder Payout (stakeholder-payout):